PabloMarquezUFV/my_first_web_page_2024/README.md

 ## Actions Activity IV

-- Added styles.css file in css folder
+- Added styles.css file in css folder.
+- Added styles.css in the index file as a link.
+- Added about.html page and modify the links and styles of the header menu.